keell0renz/diff-transformer-for-vision/README.md

-# Pipeline

-_This is a template for your deep learning pipelines._
+# Differential Transformer for Vision Classification